 The act of over-stating and or making explicit or implied but nonetheless misleading claims regarding environmental practices or the environmental benefits of a product or service.
 There are many online references to greenwashing.
 This is an interesting article: How to Tell Greenwashing from Real Corporate Responsibility and this is a useful starting place for further research.

 The production or sale of weapons, machinery or other controlled or dangerous devices.
 This includes the sale or provision of any products or services that serve to further and support violence, aggression and conflict.

-Any activity that involves copying, replicating, counterfeiting or otherwise illegally reproducing and or selling intellectual property that includes any original copyright or patentable material (including any brand name products) such as software, books, designs, works of art, images, film footage, music, clothing or fashion accessories without the the consent of the owners thereof.
+Any activity that involves copying, replicating, counterfeiting or otherwise illegally reproducing and or selling intellectual property that includes any original copyright or patentable material (including any brand name products) such as software, books, designs, works of art, images, film footage, music, clothing or fashion accessories without the the consent of the proprietary owners thereof.

 SPAM, Blackhat SEO and Affiliates

 The promotion and or referral of products and services provided by third party producers and outlets whereby the promoter is acting as an introducer and not a producer or retailer.